cleungpaton/dissertation-codes/README.md

 - The JSONL log file is written incrementally (one line per API call, flushed immediately).
 If the script crashes or you interrupt it, all completed calls are saved.
 - The teacher model (32B) takes 4-8 minutes per call on an M3 Max MacBook Pro.
 A full run of 200 calls takes roughly 12-15 hours.
 Consider running overnight with `caffeinate -i` on macOS to prevent sleep.
 - The script appends to the JSONL file rather than overwriting it.
 If you re-run, you will get duplicate entries.
 Delete or rename the existing log file before re-running, or use a different output directory.

-## Citation

-This code was written for:

-Paton, L.C.L.
-(2026). *Does Distillation Preserve Mathematical Reasoning?
-Evaluating Reasoning Fidelity in Compressed Language Models*.
-MATH3001 Dissertation, University of Leeds.